nr-electronics/DEC-RL02-RL01-disk-emulator/README.md

 Servo/Header/CRC Data = 140 words(280 Byte)/sector.
 The emulater is using the .DEC format which contains
 all the information plus a serial number and the bad sector file.
 The size of the .DEC file for the RL02 is 11.521 KB and for the RL01 5.761 KB.
 Another disk format is the disk image structure .IMG which is often used for the emulators.
-To convert this data, the necessary programs are available on my homepage: www.2jo.de/pdp11/rlutils/rlutils.zip  ( written/converted to windows by a friend )
+To convert this data, the necessary programs are available on my homepage or direct by: www.2jo.de/pdp11/rlutils/rlutils.zip  ( written/converted to windows by a friend )

 Open issues:
 DE0-Nano-SoC Board Implementation: NOT yet runable !
 It is the ideal board because it can also be used